rockettheme/docs/Docs/phpbb/styles/acacia/INDEX.md

 * Customizable layout options
 * Firefox, Opera, Safari 4, IE8+ Compatible

 NOTE: **RokBB 5.0.4+** is required for Acacia to work correctly.
-For more details on installing RokBB, please visit the [Administrative Module installation guide][adminguide].
+For more details on installing RokBB, please visit the [Administrative Module installation guide](../../start/styles.md#installing-administrative-modules).
+Also, this style presently only supports phpBB 3.0 and is not currently available for phpBB 3.1.

 ### WebFonts Imageset and Icons